CVUA-RRW/MOOSE/README.md

 ## TODO

-- Filter contigs by MAPQ (>30?)
+- Filter contigs by MAPQ (>30?), or add a clustering step to reduce duplicates
 - Sometimes multiple highly similar contigs, leads to remapping with low MAPQ (multipe mapping positions) Should try to collapse highly similar contigs.
 MAybe based on percent identity?
-Check sample A9
-- Graph Blast results: elements to contigs and event detection sequences to contigs

 ## Ideas for future dev

 - Compare bwa to simple kraken?
 - If bwa upgrade to bwa2
-- Contig Blast viewer
 - Automated event detection (API to BCH/Euginius)?

 ## Notes